dcmouyard/recipes/quesadillas.md

 # Quesadillas

+★★★★☆

+Serves: 2-4
+Time: 30 minutes

 Cooling the quesadillas before cutting is important; straight from the oven the cheese is molten and will ooze out.
 Shred the cheese on the large holes of a box grater.
 Serve the quesadillas with pico de gallo, guacamole, and/or sour cream.

-Serves: 4-6

 ## Ingredients